weekgoodday/3DSSbase2_SqueezeSegV3/README.md

 </p>

-For more details, please refer to our paper: [SqueezeSegV3](https://arxiv.org/abs/2004.01803).
+For more details, please refer to paper: [SqueezeSegV3](https://arxiv.org/abs/2004.01803).
 The work is a follow-up work to [SqueezeSeg](https://github.com/BichenWuUCB/SqueezeSeg), [SqueezeSegV2](https://github.com/xuanyuzhou98/SqueezeSegV2) and [LATTE](https://github.com/bernwang/latte).
 If you find this work useful for your research, please consider citing:

 ```
 @inproceedings{xu2020squeezesegv3,